Liquid-Surf/fedcm-demo/README.md

 npm run start
 ```

-First you need chrome canary with the `FedCM Authz` and `FedCM with IdP Registration support` flags enabled in `chrome://flags/`
+First you need chrome canary / dev build version > 129  with the `FedCM Authz`, `FedCmMultiIdp` and `FedCM with IdP Registration support` flags enabled in `chrome://flags/`

+## On localhost

  - create an account on [http://localhost:3000/.account/](http://localhost:3000/.account/) .
 Don't forget to add a pod to your account, then log out.